SJTU-YONGFU-RESEARCH-GRP/IGZO-TFT-PDK/README.md

 ## Scripts

-To initial our proposed IGZO-TFT-PDK, we provide a script file as reference.
+To initialize our proposed IGZO-TFT-PDK, we provide a script file as reference.
 Or you can go into your design path, start innovous, and type commands:
 ```
 set init_gnd_net VSS
 set init_lef_file {omni_directional_tech.lef omni_directional_sc_single.lef omni_directional_sc.lef}